Trump blocks Broadcom's $117 billion Qualcomm bid over national security

-The White House has blocked Broadcom's $117 billion bid for Qualcomm due to national security concerns.
+The White House has taken an extraordinary action to block a major corporate deal that could give China more influence in global technology.

-In an order Monday, President Donald Trump wrote that there is "credible evidence" that Broadcom and its affiliates "might take action that threatens to impair the national security of the United States."
+In an order Monday, President Donald Trump blocked Broadcom's $117 billion bid for Qualcomm due to national security concerns.
+He wrote that there is "credible evidence" that Broadcom and its affiliates "might take action that threatens to impair the national security of the United States."

 He said the two companies must "immediately and permanently abandon the proposed takeover."